Seychelles - International tourism

 International tourism, number of departures

-Definition: International outbound tourists are the number of departures that people make from their country of usual residence to any other country for any purpose other than an activity remunerated in the country visited.
+Definition: International outbound tourists are the number of departures that people make from their country of usual residence to any other country for any purpose other than a remunerated activity in the country visited.
+The data on outbound tourists refer to the number of departures, not to the number of people traveling.
+Thus a person who makes several trips from a country during a given period is counted each time as a new departure.

 Source: World Tourism Organization, Yearbook of Tourism Statistics, Compendium of Tourism Statistics and data files.